visajshah/rosebud/README.md

 # Rosebud

 Wordle for film buffs.
-Play the game [visajshah.github.io/rosebud/]here.
+Play the game [here](visajshah.github.io/rosebud/).

 ## About

-Guess a 7-letter movie title in 6 attempts.__
+Guess a 7-letter movie title in 6 attempts.

-Orange denotes letter in the word at the right position.__
+* Orange denotes letter in the word at the right position.
-Blue denotes letter in the word NOT at the right position.__
+* Blue denotes letter in the word NOT at the right position.
-Grey denotes letter not in the word.
+* Grey denotes letter not in the word.

 ## How to run locally